LispCookbook/cl-cookbook/getting-started.md

   one-to-one relationship between systems and packages, but this is in no way mandatory.
 A system may declare a dependency on other systems.
-Systems are managed by [ASDF](https://common-lisp.net/project/asdf/asdf.html) (Another System Definition Facility), which offers functionalities similar to those of make and ld.so, and has become a de facto standard.
+Systems are managed by [ASDF](https://common-lisp.net/project/asdf/asdf.html) (Another System Definition Facility), which offers functionalities similar to those of `make` and `ld.so`, and has become a de facto standard.

 * A Common Lisp library or project typically consists of one or several ASDF systems (and is distributed as one Quicklisp project).